w3f/polkadot-wiki/docs/general/contributing.md

 Prioritize clear, concise, and direct language.
 Assume the reader has a basic understanding of blockchain concepts but may be new to Polkadot.
 - **Example:** Instead of: "The utilization of a multi-chain architecture enables the facilitation of diverse transactional modalities."

-- Write: "Polkadot's heterogeneous, multi-chain design allows for different types of transactions to be validated on the network."
+- Write: "Polkadot's heterogeneous, multi-chain design allows different types of transactions to be submitted on the network."

 #### Longevity